mjpritchard/test-decap-help/content/docs/getting-started/ssh-auth.md

 ## Using public key authentication with other applications

-Many other tools use the SSH protocol for their communication with remote servers.
-SSH public key authentication can be used with many tools, including rsync, scp, git and subversion.
+Many other tools use the SSH protocol for their communication with remote servers or services, for example rsync, scp, git and subversion.